Guna-Sekhar-Sai-Harsha/Lane-detection/README.md

 | ResNet-34     | 76.68                              |  76.66            | 171 |
 | ResNet-122    | 77.02                              |  77.02            | 26 |

 "F1, official impl." refers to the official CULane metric implementation in C++.
-"F1, our impl" refers to our implementation of the metric in Python.
+"F1, our impl" refers to the implementation of the metric in Python.
 The results reported in the paper were computed using the [official metric implementation](https://github.com/XingangPan/SCNN/tree/master/tools/lane_evaluation)
  (requires OpenCV 2.4).
  [![CULane video](data/figures/culane_video.png "CULane video")](https://youtu.be/ghs93acwkBQ)